 From August 2017 some GCSEs will be graded differently (initially English and Maths with other subjects to follow in subsequent years).
 Instead of the usual A*-G grades they will be awarded grades of 9 to 1, where 9 is the highest.
-For further information on this new grading system please visit the AQA website.
+For further information on this new grading system please click here

 AQA have also produced the following video explaining the changes.

 Each year exam boards publish their grade boundaries for every subject.

 The following video from exam board Edexcel also explains how grade boundaries are set.